bang-js/Replica_Taming_the_Factor_Zoo/README.md

 # Taming_the_Factor_Zoo
-[JF, 2020] Taming the Factor Zoo: A Test of New Factors \
+Taming the Factor Zoo: A Test of New Factors (Feng, Giglio, and Xiu, 2020, JF) \
 Python Replication (partially)